 There are a number of surrogacy-friendly states in the US that offer a very professional service to international couples, helping them to find a surrogate, an egg donor and manage all the associated US legal and practical aspects of the arrangement.
 Typically the timeframe is much less in the States due to the ‘one stop shop’ service most surrogacy agencies there are able to offer.

 However, the cost of pursuing surrogacy in the USA is often well over £100,000 depending on the State, the surrogate and the agency selected.
 Though, of all the international destinations, it is the safest and enables children born there to have American citizenship, which they can hold in tandem with a British passport.
 This also means that families can return home within a few weeks of birth, rather than waiting the several months which are associated with other destinations.

 On your return home to the UK you will need to apply for a parental order (as explained above), since UK law does not recognise foreign birth certificates and will instead apply its own rules as to who your child’s parents are (the surrogate and, if she is married, her husband).
 This involves a High Court application, since the judge is tasked with untangling international conflicts of law and scrutinising commercial surrogacy payments, which are discouraged here.

 Despite this dramatically different court process, there has never been a parental order refused following an international arrangement; it is rather a case of being prepared for the hurdles.
 Some parents handle this process themselves, though most will have some degree of legal help before and during the application.

 Understanding your options and the associated UK legal aspects of your plans is crucial in setting up an arrangement that fits with your means and objectives and to making that as legally straightforward as possible.
-To find out more, please contact Nicola Scott, our specialist fertility lawyer, who has been helping couples with the legal side of their surrogacy arrangements for over five years.
+To find out more, please contact Nicola Scott, our specialist fertility consultant, who has been helping couples with the legal side of their surrogacy arrangements for over five years.

 For legal advice on fertility and surrogacy.Get in touch